h3nock/ai-deep-dive/web/content/build-chatgpt/01-from-text-to-bytes/challenges/01-encoder/description.md

 visibleTestCases: 2
 ---

-Given a string `text`, your task is to implement a function that converts it into a sequence of bytes using the UTF-8 encoding scheme.
-The function should return a list of integers, where each integer represents a single byte.
+Given a string `text`, implement a function that converts it into a sequence of bytes using the UTF-8 encoding scheme.
+Return a list of integers, where each integer represents a single byte.